 Whatever EDR you choose - Microsoft, CrowdStrike, SentinelOne, Trellix - the reality is stark: without 24/7 expert human supervision, your EDR is largely ineffective.

-The problem: Unmanned alerts
+The problem: alerts without a pilot

 An EDR generates hundreds or even thousands of alerts every month.
 Without SOC or MDR :